 The Himba often find themselves confused, not fitting into their village or town

-I feel we can learn a lot from the Himba way of life; from the concept of communal living based on sharing, and caring for each other, and living sustainably.
-As Westerners, we are so occupied with our own sense of self, trying to achieve personal success and growth, that we forfeit quality time with family.
+We can learn a lot from the Himba way of life, from the concept of communal living based on sharing, caring for each other, and living sustainably.
+As Westerners, we are so occupied with our sense of self, trying to achieve personal success and growth, that we forfeit quality time with family.
 I also believe that indigenous people like the Himba, who live closest to nature, are often our greatest allies in trying to protect it.

 View Ally’s photo gallery Himba – Wild Born.

 ALEGRA ALLY is a Documentary photographer and a Fellow member of “The Explorers Club NYC”.
 She currently lives in Sydney, Australia, where she is completing her MA studies in Applied Anthropology.
 Ally is committed to working on issues relating to empowerment of women and girls, diminishing cultures and the environment.
 As part of her project ‘Wild Born’, Ally spent the last four years travelling to some of the most remote corners of the world where she lived with isolated tribes.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.